oneapi-src/oneDNN/README.md

 project to enable the DL community to innovate on Intel(R) processors.

 Intel MKL-DNN includes functionality similar to [Intel(R) Math Kernel Library (Intel(R) MKL) 2017](https://software.intel.com/en-us/intel-mkl), but is not API compatible.
 We are investigating how to unify the APIs in future Intel MKL releases.

-This release contains a range of performance critical functions used in modern image recognition topologies including Cifar\*, AlexNet\*, VGG\*, GoogleNet\* and ResNet\* optimized for wide range of Intel processors.
+This release contains a range of performance critical functions used in modern image recognition (AlexNet, VGG, GoogleNet\*, ResNet), semantic segmentation (FCNs, SegNet), and object detection topologies (SSD, Fast/Faster R-CNN) optimized for wide range of Intel processors.

 Functionality related to integer data types `s16s16s32` and `u8s8u8` included in this release is experimental and might change without prior notification in